Last verified: 17 days ago

 What the Science Says

-Rose Absolute is a concentrated aromatic extract from rose petals, most commonly Rosa damascena, used in perfumery, cosmetics, and traditional wellness practices.
-One laboratory study found that rose absolute oil may support skin health by promoting keratinocyte differentiation — the process that helps skin cells form a protective barrier — and by increasing proteins like involucrin and filaggrin that keep skin moisturized and resilient.
-These findings come from cell cultures and mouse models, not human clinical trials, so real-world benefits for people remain unconfirmed.
+Rose Absolute is a concentrated aromatic extract from rose petals, most commonly Rosa damascena.
+It is widely used in perfumery, cosmetics, and traditional wellness practices.
+One laboratory study found it may support skin barrier function by promoting keratinocyte differentiation — a process that helps skin cells mature and form a protective layer — though this has not been confirmed in human clinical trials.

 What It Doesn't Do